KowalskiPiotr98/ludivault-api/README.md

 This allows you to set up authentication using any provider compatible with the OpenID Connect protocol.

-> [!NOTE]
-> Only one custom provider can be configured at a time.
+Only one custom provider can be configured at a time.
->
-> Changing custom providers is not supported, unless all users and their ids are retained between the providers.
+Changing custom providers is not supported, unless all users and their ids are retained between the providers.
 </details>